Quantile Markov Decision Process

 \section{Discussion}

 We have presented a novel quantile framework for Markov decision processes in which the objective is to maximize the quantiles of the cumulative reward.
-We established several theoretical results regarding quantiles of random variables which contribute to an efficient algorithm for solving the QMDP.
-The two examples we presented show how solving QMDP with different values of $\tau$ generates solutions consistent with different levels of risk aversion.
+We established several theoretical results regarding quantiles of random variables which contribute to an efficient algorithm for solving QMDP.
+The examples we presented show how solving QMDP with different values of $\tau$ generates solutions consistent with different levels of risk aversion.

-The QMDP framework can be applied to a variety of problems in areas such as health, finance, and service management where decision robustness and risk awareness play a key role.
+The QMDP model can be applied to a variety of problems in areas such as health care, finance, and service management where decision robustness and risk awareness play a key role.
 In this paper, we have restricted our attention to obtaining an exact solution for the QMDP problem.
 The complexity of our algorithm is $O\left(AST\cdot\max(RT,S)\right)$, where $T$ is the length of the time horizon, and $A=|\mathcal{A}|$ and $S = |\mathcal{S}|$ are the sizes of the action and state space, respectively.
-A promising area for future research is to determine how the QMDP framework can be applied to very large scale real-world problems.
+A promising area for future research is to determine how the QMDP model can be applied to very large scale real-world problems.
 In other risk-sensitive MDP settings, approximate dynamic programming (ADP) methods (e.g., \cite{jiang2017risk}) have been used to address the issue of exploding state space and inefficient sampling in large-scale problems.